← Back to Overview

 Copy Block — ready to paste

-calm, creativity, sleep.
-We build tools that work
+We build tools that work with your neurochemistry,

 Design direction: Museum-wall treatment.
 Oversized serif or display font.
 Centered.
 Generous vertical padding (at least 80px top/bottom).
 Let this section breathe — it's the philosophical center of the entire brand.